Battle of Megiddo (609 BC): Location

 A view at the topography of the place around the city reveals that Megiddo is a small rise among others on a small elevated plateau close to a large level coastal plain large enough to accommodate many thousands of troops.
 Since it does dominate the surrounding area, it is not an obvious target, but it is useful as a garrison and has a water source from the Kishon River.
 That explains why Josiah used the terrain to mask his approach as he attempted to ambush the Egyptian army that was on its way to attack the Babylonians in Mesopotamia.

 Aftermath

 Judah fell under the control and influence of Dynasty XXVI of Egypt.
 On his return from Syria and Mesopotamia, the Egyptian pharaoh Necho II captured and deposed the Judean king Jehoahaz, the son of Josiah who had just succeeded his father on the throne.
 Necho enforced a tribute of 100 talents of silver (about 33/4 tons or about 3.4 metric tons) and a talent of gold (about 34 kg) upon the Judeans, and appointed Jehoahaz' older brother Eliakim as king; Necho also renamed Eliakim to Jehoiakim.
 Jehoahaz was taken as a captive to Egypt, where he became the first king of Judah to die in exile.

+Archaeology

+In level X-3 of the soil, relating to the 7th century BC, a large number of Egyptian-made ceramic vessels were found, as well as a significant number of ceramics from eastern Greece, usually interpreted as belonging to Greek mercenaries in the service of the 26th dynasty.